-\begin{deff} A \emph{singular foliation} on $M$---SF for short---is defined as $C^{\infty}(M)$-submodule $\mathcal{F}$ of $\mathfrak{X}_c(M)$ which is locally finitely generated and closed with respect to the Lie bracket of vector fields.
-The pair $(M,\mathcal{F})$ is then called a \emph{foliated manifold}. \end{deff}
+\begin{Definition} A \emph{singular foliation} on $M$---SF for short---is defined as $C^{\infty}(M)$-submodule $\mathcal{F}$ of $\mathfrak{X}_c(M)$ which is locally finitely generated and closed with respect to the Lie bracket of vector fields.
+The pair $(M,\mathcal{F})$ is then called a \emph{foliated manifold}. \end{Definition}

-\begin{rem} One can equivalently define SFs as an involutive and locally finitely generated subsheaf of the sheaf of vector fields $\mathfrak{X}$.
+\begin{Remark} One can equivalently define SFs as an involutive and locally finitely generated subsheaf of the sheaf of vector fields $\mathfrak{X}$.
 This is equivalent to Definition \ref{SF} in the smooth setting, but it has advantages if we wish to work with the sheaves of algebraic, real analytic or holomorphic functions (See \cite{Lieinfinity} or \cite{garmendiazambon}).
-In particular, since the mentioned sheaves of rings are Noetherian, the condition of being locally finitely generated is automatically satisfied and therefore can be dropped. \end{rem}
+In particular, since the mentioned sheaves of rings are Noetherian, the condition of being locally finitely generated is automatically satisfied and therefore can be dropped. \end{Remark}